 Extension to eligibility for public transport concessions

 In April 2017, eligibility for public transport concessions was extended to job seekers and asylum seekers.
-The concession for 50 per cent off adult fares applies to all Translink public transport services (excluding Airtrain, Traveltrain and tourist rail services), regional qconnect bus services and approved regional ferry services.
+The concession of 50 per cent off adult fares applies to all TransLink public transport services (excluding Airtrain, Traveltrain and tourist rail services), regional qconnect bus services and approved regional ferry services.

-To access to new concessions, job seekers and asylum seekers will be required to meet certain eligibility requirements and follow an application process.
-Information about eligibility requirements and the application process is available on the Translink website.
+To access concessions, job seekers and asylum seekers will be required to meet certain eligibility requirements and follow an application process.
+Information about eligibility requirements and the application process is available on the TransLink website.

 For information on disability access and mobility visit the access and mobility page on the Transport and Main Roads website.